dportok/docker-terraform-bash/docker/README.md

 This Proof of Concept was created as part of a task, which requires the creation of a Dockerfile (based on Redis official Image) that allows the user to change the default port and memory limit configuration during runtime by using ENV variables.

 ## Requirements
-The whole project was built using Docker for Mac version 17.09.0.
+The whole project was built using Docker for Mac version 17.09.0

 ## How to use the files included in this repository
-The structure of the directory which contains the code is shown below :
+The structure of the directory which contains the code is shown below:

 ```
 .